cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 implementation, a client authenticates to a server by sending its client ID and password to the server over a secure connection.
-This makes the password vulnerable to server mishandling, including accidentally logging the password or storing it in cleartext in a database.
+This makes the password vulnerable to server mishandling, including accidentally logging the password or storing it in plaintext in a database.
 Server compromise resulting in access to these plaintext passwords is not an uncommon security incident, even among security-conscious companies.
 Moreover, plaintext password authentication over secure channels like